martin-mazzini/kafka-visualizer/README.md

 # What is this?

 This repository contains an application to visualize Kafka producers and consumers in action, in order to play with it and illustrate some concepts.
-The application, including a Kafka broker, can be run with a single docker-compose command (see How to run).
+The application, including a Kafka broker, can be run with a single docker-compose command.

 <img width="949" alt="general_prettier" src="https://user-images.githubusercontent.com/25701657/187057550-327776c4-de0e-4e5e-98af-550ff86d4cae.png">

 The UI allows you to add/remove consumers, control the latency of producer and consumers, among others.
+This document has two sections, and assumes some basic familiarity with Kafka.
+The following link is a good introduction: https://medium.com/inspiredbrilliance/kafka-basics-and-core-concepts-5fd7a68c3193
-For using the app directly, see the Using the app section.
+ -  To interact with the UI and learn what you can do with it, see the Using the app section.
 That sections assumes basic familiarity with Kafka concepts.
-For a quick theortical explanation of some of these concepts, you can see the What is Kafka section.
+ -  Some notes about how the app works and writing Java code to interact with Kafka.

 # Using the app